The Dionne Quintuplets

 They were married September 15, 1925 at the age of 21 and 16.
 At the time of the Quints being born Elzire was 24 years of age and Oliva was 31.
 They continued to have children which brought the total of 14 children all together for the Dionnes.
 Ernest (b.
 1926, d.
 1995), Rose-Marie (b.
 1928, d.
 1995), Therese (b.
 1929), Leo (b.
 1930, d.
 1930), Daniel (b.
 1932, d.
 1995), Pauline (b.
 1933, d.
 2018), Oliva Jr. (b.
 1936, d.
 2016), Victor (b.
 1938, d.
 2007), and Claude (b.
 1946, d.
 2009).

 The odds of quintuplets are 1 in 57, 289, 761.
 A single egg was twinned once to produce Yvonne & Annette, and then twinned twice to produce Cecile and another egg.
 This other egg split to produce Emilie and Marie.
 It was only the third set of identical quintuplets in recorded history; they were the only ones to survive more than a few hours in the 500 years previous.
 Mrs. Dionne had passed an egg-shaped object three months into her pregnancy, and this was believed to have potentially been a sixth child.
-All were right handed and their hair whorls ran counter-clockwise except Emilie, who was was a mirror twin of Marie and was left handed.
+All were right handed except Émilie, and all their hair whorls ran counter-clockwise except Marie.
+They were mirror twins of one another.
 Their birth arose a worldwide curiosity and turned them into a sensation of the 1930s and 1940s eventually becoming a $500-million asset to the province of Ontario.